When underfloor heating systems come up, people usually associate them with the warmth they deliver.

 I recommend paying careful attention to choosing engineered wood flooring that fits the bill for great home designs while still doing its job effectively.

-Pay careful attention to choosing engineered wood flooring that fits the bill for great home designs and still being able to do its job effectively.
+Pay careful attention to choosing engineered wood flooring that fits the bill for great home designs and still does its job effectively.
 Radiator Outlet suggests that this is usually acceptable.

-Carpet also works well with underfloor heating designs, although slightly less efficiently than hard floor surfaces.
+Carpet works well too, although slightly less efficiently than hard floor surfaces.

 This doesn’t mean carpets aren’t a potential floor covering for bedroom spaces.

-Standard padding can work well for bedrooms without blocking heat with an underfloor heating system lying beneath your feet.
+Standard padding can work well for bedrooms without blocking the warmth rising from below.

 Room Functionality Influences Layout Designs as Well